 The elegant Anderson Park, once home to the late Sir Robert and Lady Anderson, is set in 24 hectares of landscaped gardens, lawn and native bush.
 Located on McIvor Road it was once one of Southland's most iconic buildings and to this day is a testament to the generous spirit of the Anderson family.

 A number of potential uses have been identified for the house, including a café, function venue, art gallery, historical house exhibit, and an artist in residence space.
-To help provide good information that will support decision making, Venture Southland is investigating public opinion on the development of a potential café at Anderson House.
+To further develop these ideas Venture Southland, on behalf of ICC, sought expression of interest in October 2018 from people wanting to operate the iconic homested.

-Any future development of Anderson House will likely have a significant positive impact upon the Tourism sector in Southland and will provide locals with an iconic and exciting attraction within their own city.
+It is recognised that future development of Anderson House will have a significant positive impact upon the Tourism sector in Southland and will provide locals with an iconic and exciting attraction within their own city.

 Venture Southland will continue to work alongside ICC to support future developments of Anderson House.